 The demand for wearable and wireless technology is growing every year, and there has never been a better time to consider a career in this exciting field.

 Great question!
-A software developer, also known as a computer programmer, are the brains behind the computer programs you know and love.
+As a Software Developer, also known as a computer programmer, you are the brains behind the computer programs you know and love.

 They design, build and test computer programmes for business, education or leisure activities (so those of you that love gaming, this could be the career for you!)